What happens in Mars, Stays in March?

 “Martius” for “Mars”

-So, essentially, the names “Martius” for March and “Mars” for the god of war are intricately linked, reflecting the Roman reverence for power, conquest, and the cyclical nature of life.
-It’s all about honoring the legacy of Mars and the warrior spirit that defined Roman culture.
+So, basically, the names Martius (March) and Mars (the god of war) are tightly linked — a reflection of the Roman obsession with power, conquest, and the endless cycles of life.
+It’s all about honoring Mars and the warrior spirit that ran through Roman culture.

-Romans weren’t just about conquering nations; they were also big on conquering calendars!
+Romans weren’t just conquering lands; they were conquering calendars too!
 Got it?
-It was all about power.
-Time is money & money is time and makes things happen.
-Business as usual: Same shit, different time!
-Let’s understand now why New Year was not in January.
+Power moves everywhere.
+Time is money, money is time, and that makes things happen.
+Business as usual: same shit, different time.

 New Year’s in March